Nyholm/matlab-why/Readme.md

-# Matlab Why in PHP
+# Matlab's Why function in PHP

-Matlab has a easter egg where you type `why` and you get a fun answer.
-This project is highly inspired by the Matlab function.
+Matlab has an easter egg where you type `why` and you get a fun answer.
+This project is highly inspired by that Matlab function.

 ![The matlab definition](/docs/matlab.png)